Helicopter Crashes—Staggering Statistics

 Another ominous statistic comes from the Federal Aviation Administration (FAA); the agency reports that air travel is expected to double over the next 20 years.
 With that surge comes the inevitable increase in percentage of planes and helicopters that will crash, along with the higher probability of passengers sustaining injuries And, the only true resolve for anyone unlucky enough to be the victim of a helicopter crash, directly or indirectly, is to find an attorney that specializes in the practice of aviation law.

-Slack & Davis, led by former NASA senior aerospace engineer and licensed pilot, Michael L. Slack, is known nationally and internationally as one of the preeminent law firms representing injured victims of plane and helicopter crashes.
-Slack & Davis has litigated or handled cases involving accidents throughout most of the U.S. states and around the world.
+Slack Davis Sanger, led by former NASA senior aerospace engineer and licensed pilot, Michael L. Slack, is known nationally and internationally as one of the preeminent law firms representing injured victims of plane and helicopter crashes.
+Slack Davis Sanger has litigated or handled cases involving accidents throughout most of the U.S. states and around the world.
 Other strong points include:

-- Slack & Davis brings knowledge and understanding of an aircraft’s history and components to every case.
+- Slack Davis Sanger brings knowledge and understanding of an aircraft’s history and components to every case.

-- Slack & Davis offers keen technical insight into what causes airplane crashes, helicopter crashes, and other aviation accidents.
+- Slack Davis Sanger offers keen technical insight into what causes airplane crashes, helicopter crashes, and other aviation accidents.

 Common Causes of Helicopter Accidents

-Slack & Davis aviation lawyers have gained deep insight into all facets of the aviation industry by litigating or handling a wide variety of helicopter crash cases, including:
+Slack Davis Sanger aviation lawyers have gained deep insight into all facets of the aviation industry by litigating or handling a wide variety of helicopter crash cases, including:

 - Medical helicopters (air ambulances): These flights are inherently more dangerous than routine helicopter flights because they are often made at night or in inclement weather and involve landings in unprepared areas.